 This license gives an entity the ability to grow and cultivate cannabis.
 The cured and finished cannabis flower is sold to a retailer or to a processor.
 After that, a retailer sells product directly to the consumer and processors create concentrates, topicals, edibles, tinctures, etc.

 To get this license, you’ll need to apply to the Oregon Liquor Control Commission (OLCC).

 Can I still get an Oregon cannabis Producer License?

 Let’s start with the complicated news first.
 In June of 2018 the OLCC, which is in charge of licensing and regulating the legal cannabis industry in the state, implemented a “temporary” freeze on cannabis license applications.
 Therefore, applications submitted after June 2018 are held in licensing limbo.

 When will the OLCC lift this “temporary” freeze?
 That’s where things get murky.
 The OLCC cannot unilaterally decide to stop additional licensing in the state.
 As a result, state legislatures must take action– and that’s exactly what the OLCC is hoping for as the 2019 legislative session quickly approaches.
 It’s likely state lawmakers will decide if the OLCC should continue to approve licenses.

-Why would the state of Oregon cap marijuana licenses?
+Why would the state of Oregon cap producer licenses?
 This practice isn’t unheard of.
 Other states, like Washington, have implemented similar rules.